smartinternz02/SI-GuidedProject-523549-1688209594/Project/Flask_App/ReadMe.md

-# Flask Application for Emotion and Sign Language Detection
+# Flask Application for Vehicle Damage Assessment and Cost Estimation

 This folder contains the files required to run our flask application forIntelligent vehicle damage assessment and cost estimation with images.